 In some States, the SEA prepares the calculation from information provided by the LEA.
 In other States, the LEAs prepare their own calculation.
-The audit procedures contained in III.G.2.1, "Level of Effort - Maintenance of Effort," should be adapted to fit the circumstances.
+The suggested audit procedures for compliance contained in Part 3G for "Level of Effort - Maintenance of Effort" should be adapted to fit the circumstances.
 For example, if auditing the LEA and the LEA does the calculations, the auditor should perform steps a., b., and c.
 If auditing the LEA and the SEA does the calculation, the auditor should perform step c for the amounts reported to the SEA.
 If auditing the SEA and the SEA performs the calculation, the auditor should perform steps a. and b. and amend step c to trace amounts to the LEA reports.
 If auditing the SEA and the LEA performs the calculation, the auditor should perform step a. and, if the requirement was not met, determine if the funding was reduced appropriately.

 ARRA provides that, upon prior approval from the Secretary, an SEA or LEA may treat funds from the State Fiscal Stabilization Fund (SFSF) Program (CFDA 84.394 and CFDA 84.397) that are used for elementary, secondary, or postsecondary education as non-Federal funds for the purpose of any requirement to maintain fiscal effort under any other program that ED administers.
 The auditor should check whether the SEA has met ED's requirements for prior approval to determine whether, as applicable, an SEA or LEA appropriately included expenditures of SFSF funds in maintenance of effort calculations (see ED's guidance for Funds under Title I, Part A of the Elementary and Secondary Education Act of 1965 Made Available Under The American Recovery and Reinvestment Act of 2009 for prior-approval criteria) (Section 14012(d) of ARRA).
+Maintenance of effort calculations under ESEA programs for school year 2013-2014 funds are based on July 1, 2011 to June 30, 2012 expenditures compared to July 1, 2010 to June 30, 2011 expenditures.
+SFSF was available for obligation through September 30, 2011.

-An SEA or LEA, is required to get prior approval from the Secretary, before treating Ed Jobs funds (CFDA 84.410) that are used for elementary, secondary, or postsecondary education as non-Federal funds for the purpose of any requirement to maintain fiscal effort under any other ED program (Section 101(5) of Pub.
+Like SFSF funds, Ed Jobs funds are no longer available for obligation, but may affect maintenance of effort calculations under ESEA programs for school year 2013-2014.
+An SEA or LEA, was required to get prior approval from the Secretary, before treating Ed Jobs funds (CFDA 84.410) that were used for elementary, secondary, or postsecondary education as non-Federal funds for the purpose of any requirement to maintain fiscal effort under any other ED program (Section 101(5) of Pub.
 L. No. 111-226; Guidance - When to Treat Expenditures of Education Jobs Funds as State or Local Funds for Purposes of the Fiscal Requirements under Title I, Part A of the Elementary and Secondary Education Act of 1965 (November 2010)).